Year 6 are taught by Miss McGowan and Miss Ringwood.

 This year we are going to celebrate reading for pleasure in year 6 using Padlet.
 Click here to add information about the book you are reading!

-This term our overarching topic is Crime and Punishment.
-We have started by using The Three Little Pigs as a stimulus... but not as you know it!
+We kick-started January by using The Three Little Pigs as a stimulus... but not as you know it!
 No huffing or puffing here!
 On Thursday 13th January, we looked at a selection of images from 'the crime' and had to decide who the victims were, who the suspects were, and what the crime could be!
 We worked incredibly well in pairs and had great fun!

 It's late in Autumn term and we are studying Beowulf, the epic poem.